-Logo Design is one of the sub fields of Graphic design and thus most Freelance Logo Designer know about other forms of Graphic design, know about, not are expert at, to reiterate.
+Logo Design is one of the subfields of Graphic design and thus most Freelance Logo Designer know about other forms of Graphic design, know about, not are expert at, to reiterate.
 Your area or prospective area of expertise is probably Logo Design.
-Logo Design, like its parent field is a well-paid and challenging field.
+Logo Design, like its parent field, is a well-paid and challenging field.
 It offers a comfortable life and even freelance offers a decent remuneration

-Job Duties for Freelance Logo Designer
+Job Duties For Freelance Logo Designer

 Some of your job duties as a Logo designer may include: